Ph.D., Rutgers University

 B.A., University of Pennsylvania

-“Born in the Wrong Time: Female Husbands and the Transgender Past," (manuscript in progress).
+“Born in the Wrong Time: Female Husbands and the Transgender Past," (forthcoming, Cambridge University Press).

 Liberty's Prisoners: Carceral Culture in Early America (University of Pennsylvania, 2015).